-Best time to travel From June to October
+Best time to travel

 Temperate semi-arid plateau monsoon climate

 Most popular sites

 Jamchen Monastery was built in 1367 AD.
 The 13-meter-high Great Maitreya statue is made of copper in the monastery is one of the three largest Maitreya Buddhas in Tibet.
 Jamchen Monastery, whose full name is Rong Jamchen Chode, is located at the foot of Dzong Mountain in Jamchen Village of Rinbung County.
-It faces the south and is built on the mountain, covering an area of more than 90 acres.
+It faces south and is built on the mountain, covering an area of more than 90 acres.
 It originally belonged to Sakya pa , later converted to be a Gelug pa monastery.
 The monastery was destroyed during the Cultural Revolution.
 After 1978, it was rebuilt and has basically restored its original appearance.

 Geography and climate

 The terrain of Rinbung County is high in northeast and southeast, low in northwest.
 The average elevation is about 3950 meters.
 The average elevation in its east is above 4200 meters.
 The average elevation in its west is about 3761 meters.

 The rainy season is concentrated in July and August with precipitation and volume account for 95% of the whole year, and annual precipitation is 451 mm.

 Population and ethnicity

-As of 2014, Rinbung County has a total population of 30,300, and Tibetans account for about 99% of the total population.
+As of 2014, Rinbung County has a total population of 30,300, and Tibetans account for about 99% of total population.
 Other ethnic groups include Han, Hui, Mongolian, etc.

-In Yuan Dynasty, Sakya regime was established, which formed up 13 Wanhu households in “U-Tsang“, and Rinbung belonged to the Qumi Wanhu households (in the area of Qumei Township and Namling of Shigatse City today).
+In Yuan Dynasty(AD 1271-AD 1368), Sakya regime was established, which formed up 13 Wanhu households in “U-Tsang“, and Rinbung belonged to Qumi Wanhu(household) (in the area of Qumei Township and Namling of Shigatse City today).

-In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, and Rinbung County has been under jurisdiction of Shigatse City since then
+In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, Rinbung County has been under jurisdiction of Shigatse City since then